 Workshops and School Visits

-For five years I was a tutor and then co-director of the undergraduate and postgraduate writing programme at the University of Manchester.
-I have also been a writing fellow at Leeds University, a visiting lecturer at Leeds Metropolitan University and, since September 2009, Associate Senior Lecturer in Creative Writing at Leeds Trinity University, on the BA in English & Writing.
+For five years I was a tutor then co-director of the undergraduate and postgraduate writing programme at Manchester University.
+I have also been a writing fellow at Leeds University, a visiting lecturer at Leeds Metropolitan University and, since September 2009, Senior Lecturer in Creative Writing at Leeds Trinity University, on the BA in English & Writing and the MA in Creative Writing.

 I have tutored 13 creative writing courses for the Arvon Foundation, run evening classes for the former Borders Bookshop and one-off writing workshops for literature festivals, libraries and writers’ groups.
 My work with school-age children has included tutoring a one-week residential course for a group of sixth-formers, running an extra-curricular course for Year 12 students leading to a performance of their work at a festival, and two series of journalism workshops for 7-11 and 13-17 year olds.

-Now that I’m writing for teenagers, my teaching commitments are focused on young people in secondary schools and colleges, from Year 7 to undergraduate level.
-Since Flip‘s publication I have visited more than 40 schools in England, Wales and Scotland to give to give talks and readings and/or to run creative-writing workshops.
+Now that I’m writing for teenagers, my teaching commitments outside of university are focused on young people in secondary schools, from Year 7 to Year 13.
+Since Flip‘s publication I have visited more than 60 schools in England, Wales and Scotland to give to give talks and readings and to run creative-writing workshops.

 Here are some of the nice things people have said: